Alohomora-team/VoiceAuthentication/README.md

 > ***winstep***: the step between successive windows in seconds.
 Default is 0.01s (10 milliseconds).

 > ***returns***: A numpy array of size (NUMFRAMES by numcep) containing features.
 Each row holds 1 feature vector.
+---

 ```python
 rms_silence_filter(data, samplerate=16000, segment_length=None, threshold=0.001135)
 ```
-Cut off silence parts from the signal audio data.
-Doesn't work with signals data affected by severe environment noise.
+Cut off silence parts from the signal audio data. **Doesn't work with signals data affected by environment noise**.
-You would consider apply a noise filter before using this silence filter or make sure that environment noise is small enough.
+You would consider apply a noise filter before using this silence filter or make sure that environment noise is small enough to be considered as silence.

 >***data***: the audio signal data
 >